brucedonovan/endorsable/README.md

     event EndorsementRemoved(address indexed addr);

     /**
-    * @notice Caller endorses the contract.
-Only possible if the contract owner has requested an endorsement.
+     * @notice Contract is endorsed by the caller.
+This only possible if the contract owner has requested an endorsement.
      * @dev Sets the endorsement state for the caller to 'ENDORSED'.
 Reverts if the caller address does not have a 'REQUESTED' status.
      */
     function endorse() external;

     /**
-     * @notice Revokes the caller’s endorsement on an endorsable contract.
+     * @notice Revokes the caller’s endorsement on the contract.
      * @dev Sets status to REVOKED if previously ENDORSED.
 Reverts if the caller is not in the ENDORSED state.
      */
     function revokeEndorsement() external;

     /**
-    * @notice Requests an endorsement from a specific contract/EOA.
+     * @notice Requests an endorsement from a specific address.
      * @dev Sets the status to REQUESTED.
 This also resets any 'REMOVED' or 'REVOKED' status back to 'REQUESTED'.
-Reverts if the contract is already ENDORSED or REQUESTED.  * Only callable by the contract owner.
+Reverts if the contract is already ENDORSED or REQUESTED.
+     * Only callable by the contract owner.
      * @param addr The address whose endorsement is requested.
      */
     function requestEndorsement(address addr) external;

     /**
-     * @notice Removes an existing or requested endorsement for an address/contract.
+     * @notice Removes an existing or requested endorsement for an address.
-     * @dev Changes the status from ENDORSED or REQUESTED to REMOVED.
+     * @dev Changes the status from ENDORSED/REQUESTED to REMOVED.
 Only callable by the contract owner.
      * @param addr The address whose endorsement is to be removed.
      */
     function removeEndorsement(address addr) external;

     /**
-     * @notice Returns the endorsement status for the specified address (0 = UNASSIGNED, 1 = REQUESTED, 2 = ENDORSED, 3 = REVOKED, 4 = REMOVED).
+     * @notice Returns the endorsement status for the specified address.
+     * @dev states: 0 = UNASSIGNED, 1 = REQUESTED, 2 = ENDORSED, 3 = REVOKED, 4 = REMOVED
      * @param addr The address whose endorsement status is being queried.
      * @return uint8 representing the address's endorsement state.
-(0 = UNASSIGNED, 1 = REQUESTED, 2 = ENDORSED, 3 = REVOKED, 4 = REMOVED).
      */
     function getEndorsementStatus(address addr) external view returns (uint8);
 }